 Mark’s professional career reflects an abiding and sustained interest in understanding, and formulating strategies to improve, science and innovation performance (and also public policy in general).
 He is the author of Transformational Public Policy: A new strategy for coping with uncertainty and risk.
 Routledge: Studies in Governance and Public Policy series, July 2016.

 Mark has held senior management positions in universities, and the consulting sector in the UK and Australia and headed-up a science diplomacy unit jointly funded by the European Commission and the Australian Government (promoting stronger EU-Australia science and innovation cooperation).
 He was the founding director of a government-funded policy think tank located in a leading Australian research university.

-Recent project experience includes:
+Recent project experience in Australia includes:

 Mark’s short courses for the APS (delivered whilst at The ANU) have included: Invention, innovation and industry in the real world: A course for policymakers; Public Sector Innovation; Key Issues in Science Policy; Investment Risk Management in the Private Sector Innovation Process.
-He has also taught ANU Management Program sessions on: Thinking & acting strategically.
-He currently co-teaches a short course for the Office of Transport Security (OTS) entitled: Security Risk, Measurement and Management: Reducing the Potential for Nasty Surprises
+He has also taught ANU Management Programme sessions on: Thinking & acting strategically.
+He currently co-teaches a short course for the Office of Transport Security (OTS) entitled: Security Risk, Measurement and Management: Reducing the Potential for Nasty Surprises.